-A data breach is any personal data seen by anyone not entitled to do so.
-A breach can be one member disclosing to a non-member the contact details, obtained from a members list, of another member.
-A breach can also be considered to have occurred where data is misplaced or lost.
+A personal data breach is when personal information is lost or stolen, seen by anyone not entitled to do so, sent to the wrong recipient, accessed by an unauthorised third party or unlawfully amended or destroyed.
+A breach can be one church member disclosing to a non-member the contact details, obtained from a church members list, of another member.

 In the unfortunate event of a breach, the church must immediately determine what the resulting risk and severity is to the rights and freedoms of those involved.
-If there is deemed to be a risk, the church must inform the Information Commissioner's Office (ICO) of the full details within 72 hours.
-(If the risk is considered unlikely, then the church does not have to report it; however they do need to be able to justify this decision and should therefore document it).
-Reporting the breach could result in an investigation by the ICO and occasion a fine.
+If there is deemed to be a risk, the church must inform the ICO of the full details within 72 hours, and the individuals affected should also be informed as soon as possible.
+If there is not deemed to be a risk, the church does not have to report it; however they do need to be able to justify this decision and should therefore document it.

+Reporting the breach could result in an investigation by the ICO and a fine.
+Under the UK GDPR, this could be up to the equivalent of $\pounds 17.5$ million for the most serious breaches.
 Hence the need to ensure that there are adequate controls in place.
 Additionally, it is necessary to have a policy for managing data breaches should they occur.